 2) Awarded the FIRST EVER USA NATIONAL COACH of the YEAR by USA Gymnastics – 2007

-- John attended Central Michigan University on an athletic scholarship for gymnastics.
+- John attended Central Michigan University on a partial athletic scholarship for gymnastics.

 - He was voted Co-captain during junior year.

 To further his coaching knowledge, he moved to Maryland to accept a coaching job at one of the top private club gymnastic programs in the country, the MarVaTeens.
 He worked under the direction of then national team coach Gary Anderson from 1980-1984.

 In 1984 he returned to Michigan to take over as head coach of a very young and un-established gymnastics club in Lansing.
 The Great Lakes Gymnastics club would grow to national prominence under his direction.
 A private club with less than 200 students when he arrived had grown to a national power with over 800 students when he left in 1996.